dfederm/dfederm.github.io/_posts/2021-02-28-migrate-homeassistant-zwave-to-zwave-js.md

 One particularly disappointing aspect of the migration for me was that I was never able to get my door/windows sensors to work.
 I have several [Aeotec door/window sensor gen 5 (ZW120-A)](https://products.z-wavealliance.org/products/1574?selectedFrequencyId=2){:target="_blank"} devices, and even after trying various restarts, pushing the hardware button on the sensors to force wake-ups, and giving it 4+ hours to stabilize, these devices consistently failed to inverview according to the Z-Wave JS logs.

+**Update {{ "2021-03-03" | date: site.date_format }}:** As of the 2021.3 release, the door/window sensors work.
+I still had to wake up some of them a couple times, but that may have been because the first round I attempted the wake-ups during the initial surge of interviews, including the ones for wired devices, and the sensors only stay awake for 10 seconds.

 ### Performance

 Z-Wave JS is supposedly "blazing fast", and others seem to corroborate the statement, however that was not the case for me.
 For example, I have an automation to turn on my kitchen pendants and under-cabinet lighting when the primary kitchen lights are turned on (via a light switch), and this took several seconds to trigger with the Z-Wave JS solution despite being near-instantaneous with the legacy integration.